SAMHW Digital Toolkit

 Mental Health Week Sample Posts

-• This week we kick off Student Athlete Mental Health Week alongside @HilinskisHope and 160+ other universities.
-We are taking time to #BreakTheStigma by hosting conversations with our student-athletes and offering resources to let them know they’re not alone.
+• From Oct 5-12, we are hosting Student Athlete Mental Health Week alongside @HilinskisHope and 200+ other universities.
+We are making mental health a priority and breaking the stigma by hosting conversations and offering resources to our student athletes to let them know, #YouAreNotAlone.
 Join us in telling the world that #MentalHealthMatters.

-• Together, we can #BreakTheStigma of mental health.
-This week, we’re observing Student Athlete Mental Health Week alongside @HilinskisHope and 160+ universities across the nation to let our students know #MentalHealthMatters.
-Today we remember Tyler Hilinski and all those we’ve lost, and we fight for a future full of hope.
+• Together, we can destigmatize the culture surrounding mental health.
+We’re participating in Student Athlete Mental Health Week alongside @HilinskisHope and 200+ universities nationwide to let our students know their #MentalHealthMatters.
+This week we remember Tyler Hilinski and all those we’ve lost, and look towards a future free of stigma and full of hope.

-• [University] is proud to participate in Student Athlete Mental Health Week from Sept 30 - Oct 7.
-This week is a call to action by @HilinskisHope to raise mental health awareness, destigmatize mental illness, and provide quality resources to our student athletes because #MentalHealthMatters.
+• [University] is proud to participate in Student Athlete Mental Health Week alongside @HilinskisHope!
+This week is a call to action to raise mental health awareness, destigmatize help seeking, and provide quality resources to our student athletes because #MentalHealthMatters.

-• We believe mental health is a crucial part of being a successful student-athlete.
-[University] is joining the mission to #BreakTheStigma alongside 160+ universities for @HilinskisHope’s Student Athlete Mental Health Week. #MentalHealthMatters
+• Sports are more than physical, which is why we believe mental health is a crucial part of being a successful student athlete.
+[University] is joining the mission to make mental health a priority alongside 200+ universities for @HilinskisHope’s Student Athlete Mental Health Week. #MentalHealthMatters #YouAreNotAlone

-• “The Hilinski’s Hope Foundation (H3H) was founded in 2018 by Mark and Kym Hilinski to honor the life of their son Tyler, who died by suicide yet never showed any signs of depression or struggle.
+“The Hilinski’s Hope Foundation (H3H) was founded in 2018 by Mark and Kym Hilinski to honor the life of their son Tyler, a quarterback from WSU who wore the #3 and died by suicide — yet never showed any signs of depression or struggle.
 Today, after the first play of the 3rd quarter, we will lift three fingers high, in remembrance of him and all those we have lost to suicide.
 To all those struggling, you don’t have to walk alone or suffer in silence.
 We look towards a future free from mental health stigma, because each and every one of us has mental health, and mental health matters.”

 Share your week with us!